Rostlab/someNA/README.md

 **Installation**:

   1. It is necessary to have all required packaged (listed above) installed before proceeding with the installation.
   In Debian-based distributions, these are easily obtainable via `apt`.
-To do so, type the followint in a terminal window:
+To do so, type the following in a terminal window:

   ```
   apt-get update